 We’ve shown you what we’re able to do in text-driven environments like Twitter, and now we will dive into mixed ones with Instagram as an example.

-Providing you with automated information retrieving, labeling of the graphical content of the images and videos and text analysis of the captions and comments, we provide the perfect picture for any situation so that you base your decisions on accurate, complete facts about the
+Providing you with automated information retrieving, labeling of the graphical content of the images and videos and text analysis of the captions and comments, we provide the perfect picture for any situation so that you base your decisions on accurate, complete facts about the problem you’re facing.

 Let’s say, for example, that we want to better understand what the TechCrunch account, which has close to a million followers, has been sharing and how it has been interacting with its audience.